 Merleau-Ponty (who Gallagher seems to endorse) is apparently saying that Molyneux’s question should be answered negatively because developmental delays render the newly sighted patient incapable of visually discerning shapes—specifically, it takes a while before the subject can learn how (or rather “what it is”) to see.
-But this, we would argue, overlooks what is at issue here.
-Molyneux did not ask whether the visual system might take time to function properly after the opaque lenses of the eyes were removed, thus permitting light to be focused on the retina.
-He was asking about the newly sighted man, not the newly surgically operated one.
+But this, we would argue, overlooks what is at issue in Molyneux’s formulation.
+Molyneux did not ask whether the visual system might take time to function properly after the opaque lenses of the eyes were removed, thus permitting light to be fall on the retina.
+He was asking about the newly sighted man, not the recently surgically operated one.
 His question was whether a person would be able to know or identify shapes by sight that were previously familiar through touch when these shapes were visually presented for the first time.
 The question assumes that sight, not just the function of the eyes, has newly been restored, and it is thus completely independent of any imperfection of the visual system or of the way it is used immediately after restoration of the eyes.
+(Merleau-Ponty’s rejection of a point-by-point “associationist” construction of perceptual space is antithetical to Locke’s and Molyneux’s approach and is at least compatible with a positive response to the question—but this is a different and independent point.)

 It is worth noting that Sinha and colleagues’ tentative (and widely reported) negative verdict with regard to Molyneux also seems to rest on developmental delays.
 His patients were never taught, and did not have the opportunity to learn, the correlations between the familiar haptic presentation of various solids and their visual counterparts.
 So, it seems that their ability to match these presentations emerged spontaneously without systematic teaching or learning around day 5 after surgery.
-The predictability of this delay despite assumed differences in individual developmental histories suggest operational delays—that is, they suggest that the restoration of sight lags the removal of congenital cataracts by a few days.
+The predictable time-course of this emergence despite assumed differences in individual developmental histories suggest operational delays—that is, they suggest that the restoration of sight lags the removal of congenital cataracts by a few days.
 But if the initial delay was not traceable to a cross-modal mismatch, then these findings do not support a negative response in the sense intended.
 Indeed, as Sinha’s cohort is fully aware, they serve as the gateway to further investigations that establish a positive answer.
 At the very least, they demonstrate that the performance of patients immediately after cataract surgery is not a good test of Molyneux’s question because operational delays in the recovery of vision mask any content-presentation mismatch.

 A similar point can be made about perceptual knowledge.
 We have certain ways of knowing the shape of an object we perceive.
 Some of these ways are specifically haptic, some specifically visual, some multimodal.
 Normally sighted adults have access to these methods—let’s say that they are fully possessed of perceptual-epistemic abilities.
 We can ask: does the newly sighted person have access to the visual and the vision-involving multimodal epistemic abilities?
 In approaching this question, one must distinguish between developmental delays and delays due to cross-modal mismatch.
 It could be that there is a psychologically relevant difference between vision and touch that makes the touch related methods of knowing inapplicable to vision.
 And the newly sighted person may for this reason have to learn how to use vision to acquire knowledge.
 Or it could be that the newly sighted person is already capable of using vision to acquire knowledge, though she needs some experience before this ability is fully realized.